 2. One Certified Photograph: no smaller than 2 ½” x 3 ¼”, head and shoulders shot, taken within the past sixty (60) days, of durable quality, (not a snapshot or home Polaroid) to be certified by your anesthesiologist assistant program on the Anesthesiologist Assistant Program Certification form.
 This certification must bear the original signature of the Dean or other Official of your program, their official title and the seal of the school must be placed over the photo and mailed to the Board’s address.
 THIS REQUIREMENT CANNOT BE WAIVED.

-- The forms must be an original with an original signature of the author, addressed to the NC Medical Board (not “To Whom it may concern”).
+- The forms must originals with original signatures of the authors, addressed to the NC Medical Board (not “To Whom it may concern”).

 - At least one form must be from an anesthesiologist with whom you have worked or trained regarding your competence to practice as an AA.